mgechev/blog.mgechev.com/content/post/2011-09-16-google-api.md

 >
 > Greetings developers,
 >
 > Thank you for showing your interest in the Google+ platform on our developer interest form.
 We promised to let you know when we had more details to share.
-Well, that time has come&#8230;
+Well, that time has come...
 >
 > Today, we’re launching the first of the Google+ APIs.
 This initial API release is focused on public data only — it lets you read information that people have shared publicly on Google+.
 Read our blog post for more details.
 >